 Now is a good time to think about the immunizations you and your family might need.
 The University’s medical plans cover preventive immunizations and boosters.
 Ask your doctor about which ones you and your family should have.

 A change in schedule, or a new school or after-school activity for your child can be stressful for you.
 Don’t let stress get the upper hand; Columbia has resources to help:

 Fit for Duty: Meditation has multiple benefits, from coping with feelings of sadness to balancing emotions, and clearing the mind to better navigate new challenges.
 Start your path to a more mindful life with Aetna’s step-by-step guide to meditation at work.

-Mindfulness Apps** Go to the Humana website (username “Columbia”; password “eap”) to access these apps at a discounted cost:
+Mindfulness Resources: Go to the TELUS Health (formerly LifeWorks) website (username “Columbia”; password “eap”) to access resources to benefit your mind and body:

 - Stop, Breathe & Think: Meditation and mindfulness programs to help you tackle life’s ups and downs.